Kittu Unnadu Jagratha: Plot

 Meanwhile, Janaki learns that Kittu was actually extorting money to pay off her debts.
 She calls him to arrive at a park for a chat.
 Kittu and his friends kidnap a dog which turns out to be Janaki's dog, but is kidnapped by Bhadra, only to learn that Janaki is Aditya Narayan's daughter.
 Bhadra demands Aditya Narayan for access card and also for ₹1 crore crore for his expenses.

 However, Aditya Narayan is thrown in a fix when Kittu calls him to hand over ₹5 lakh for his dog (When he actually calls Janaki 'Baby') where he gives them ₹1 crore and the access card, thinking that they are the kidnappers, but learns about the mix up and suffers from heart attack where he is admitted to the hospital.
-The SI begans the investigation only to apprehend Kittu and his friends where Kittu learns of Janaki's kidnapping.
+The SI begins the investigation only to apprehend Kittu and his friends where Kittu learns of Janaki's kidnapping.

 The SI takes them to a forest to kill them, but the gun's bullets were removed by Kittu due to sudden brake in the car and they escape from the SI.
 Kittu and his friends decide to save Janaki where they steal Nimasi Baba/Santhanam's car and also learn about AIR's profession from Nimasi Baba/Santhanam as a blackmailer when they retrieve access car from the garage and also knocking Bhadra when he arrived at the garage to find the card.

 The SI arrives at the garage where a shootout ensues.
 Kittu and his friend takes the car and drive towards the IT headquarters to steal the safe, they knock out Rishi where AIR calls Kittu to arrive at his hideout when AIR learns from Bhadra that Kittu has the safe.
 Kittu reunites with Janaki where AIR ask him about the safe.
-However, The moneylender and his henchman arrive at the hideout to apparend Kittu.
+However, The moneylender and his henchman arrive at the hideout to apprehend Kittu.

 However, Kittu mixes up everything and a shootout ensues.
 Kittu learns from Janaki that the money (which Janaki left in the car) was fake as Aditya Narayan learnt about Kittu and wanted to test his honesty and love for Janaki.
-They patch up and escape from the hideout where the SI tries to apparend Kittu, but Janaki interferes and tells them about AIR, but is forced to release AIR as he blackmailed the CBI officer to release him.
+They patch up and escape from the hideout where the SI tries to apprehend Kittu, but Janaki interferes and tells them about AIR, but is forced to release AIR as he blackmailed the CBI officer to release him.

 The police leave the hideout where AIR holds Kittu and his friends at gunpoint and demands the safe, but Kittu peppersprays him with Pedigree meat spray and lets the howl of dogs to charge towards AIR.
 The next day, Kittu meets up with AIR in a mental asylum, where he makes him pretend to be mentally ill due to the dog bites and makes him to stay as mentally ill for his misdeeds.

 In a park, Kittu and Janaki meets up where he kisses her without her consent, due to which Janaki funnily chases Kittu.

 Cast

 Soundtrack

-The Music Was Composed By Anup Rubens and Released by Aditya Music.
+The music was composed by Anup Rubens and released by Aditya Music.